puresec/serverless-sentry-lib/README.md

 ### 1.1.2

 * Added plugin debug messages and flag
-* fix - when capture is off, function should throw error if error occurred
+* add plugin config to static handler to not throw error after capturing.

 ### 1.1.2